home-sweet-gnome/dash-to-panel/README.md

 </pre>
 to install the extension in your home directory.
 A Shell reload is required <code>Alt+F2 r Enter</code> and the extension has to be enabled  with *gnome-tweak-tool* or with *dconf*.

-## Features
-- Embed dash-to-dock in gnome top bar
-- Move main panel (top bar) to bottom of screen
-- Resize main panel
-- Resize right tray content and left-side content buttons (activities button, applications menu, gno-menu, etc)

 ## TODO
-- disable built-in dash
+- configure tray item spacing
+- add "show desktop" button
+- replace activities (overview) button text with an icon
 - reorder "activities" and open apps view" buttons when both visible
-- replace activities (overview) button text with an icon
-- allow moving running apps indicator to above icons
-- configure dash icon spacing and tray item spacing
 - allow moving overview hotspot to bottom left
 - allow moving notifications popup
-- add "show desktop" button
+- disable built-in dash

 ## Bug Reporting